 Those who mix codeine with other substances and drugs will be more likely to overdose.
 Fortunately, it’s possible to treat a codeine overdose with naloxone, or Narcan.
 This drug is an antidote capable of reversing the effects of an opioid overdose.

-The Evergreen at Northpoint treats all types of addictions.
+Northpoint the Evergreen treats all types of addictions.
 We can tailor our outpatient treatment program to the needs of each client.
 Those who are struggling with a codeine addiction will find the support and help that they need with us.
 Our ability to completely tailor each addiction treatment program to the needs of each client ensures that we have a high success rate.

 Those who rely on our recovery programs will receive not only support while they are with us, but also access to an alumni program once they have completed one of our programs.
 Many people have found success with addiction recovery programs.
 We’re confident that we can help anyone who is struggling with codeine addiction get their lives back on the right track.